PatrickMcElroy/eftaios-basic-web/README.md

 ## What’s included
 - No build step — the ship map is rendered via modern browser APIs (ES modules + SVG).
 - Responsive, hex-based ship map that matches the adjacency of the physical board.
+- Bright, white-on-slate styling that mirrors the tabletop reference sheet for easier adjacency reads.
 - All assets are contained in `index.html`, `styles/global.css`, and the small scripts in `src/`.

 ## Notes